President Anastopoulo named to Influential Women’s list

-Charleston, SC — Charleston School of Law Interim President Constance Anastopoulo has been selected as a member of South Carolina Lawyers Weekly’s Influential Women Class of 2025.
+Charleston, SC — Charleston School of Law President Constance Anastopoulo has been selected as a member of South Carolina Lawyers Weekly’s Influential Women Class of 2025.

 The award honors outstanding women lawyers and judges who are making a difference in the profession and their communities.
 The ceremony will be on Thursday, May 8, at the Pastides Alumni Center, Columbia, SC.